ansible-collections/ansible-consul/README.md

 ### OS Distribution Variables

 The Consul binary works on most Linux platforms and is not distribution specific.
-Some distributions require installation of specific OS packages with different nomenclature, so this role was built with support for the major Linux distributions.
+Some distributions require installation of specific OS packages with different nomenclature, so this role has support for major Linux distributions.

 | Name           | Default Value | Description                        |
 | -------------- | ------------- | -----------------------------------|